seng438-winter-2023/seng438-a2-Group6/seng438-a2-team_6_lab_report.md

 # 4 How the team work/effort was divided and managed

-Each team member was assigned methods from both the Range Class and DataUtilities Class, for which they designed and coded the test cases
+Each team member was assigned methods from both the Range Class and DataUtilities Class, for which they designed, coded, and ran the test cases.

 Maarya Ahmed